ressy/example-sonar/README.md

     conda activate sonar
     make

-This runs my own version of what `SONAR/sample_data/runVignette.sh` does.
+This runs my own version of what `SONAR/sample_data/runVignette.sh` does, based on a Makefile and with slightly different directory organization.

+Or, using the existing runVignette.sh script:

+    make vignette_results

 ## Outline